AlphaTechnolog/nvcodark/README.md

 ## Installation

-DarkNvim uses as a **important** depedency [packer](https://github.com/wbthomason/packer.nvim), you will install darknvim and packer with these commands
+NvCoDark uses as a **important** depedency [packer](https://github.com/wbthomason/packer.nvim), you will install nvcodark and packer with these commands

 > In the future I will install packer automatically where packer are not installed